cointobanks/lifetioncoin-docs/_includes/devdoc/example_transactions.md

 > NEW_ADDRESS=yLp6ZJueuigiF4s9E1Pv8tEunDPEsjyQfd
 {% endhighlight %}

-Get a new Dash address and save it in the shell variable `$NEW_ADDRESS`.
+Get a new Lifetioncoin address and save it in the shell variable `$NEW_ADDRESS`.

 {% highlight bash %}
 > dash-cli -regtest sendtoaddress $NEW_ADDRESS 10.00